 Summer's Tomato Soup

-Summer tomatoes and college kids are a lot alike.
 Oh!
 The anticipation of their arrival!
 And while they’re around, it’s hard to get enough.
-And when they’re gone, far too soon, you miss ‘em.
+And when they’re gone – far too soon – you miss ‘em.

-Here in eastern Missouri, once Arkansas’ picked-three-days-before-yesterday tomato invaders show up, the picked-this-mornin’ tomatoes aren’t far behind.
+Here in eastern Missouri, once Arkansas’ picked-three-days-before-yesterday tomato invaders show up, the picked-this-mornin’ local tomatoes aren’t far behind.

 For a couple of weeks, it’s red heaven on a plate.
 Sliced and salted.
 Sliced and sugared.
 Sliced and slivered with basil and slippery with mozzarella.

-Then grilled, broiled, roasted, sandwiched and then finally, souped.
+And then into September, it's tomatoes grilled, broiled, roasted, sandwiched and then finally, souped.

 SUMMER’s TOMATO SOUP is a light, herb-tinged soup that makes for a perfect starter or a light supper.
+It's as different from Winter Tomato Soup as, well, summer and winter, sun and snow, steamy August and frosty January.

 SUMMER’s TOMATO SOUP